 It’s hard to give specific code-level examples here since every application is different, but you are in a unique position to find and patch the holes.
 This is your application.
 Finding and patching the problem should be your first order of business.
-You might have luck starting from the exploited data/access layer and working backwards.
-It’s likely clues will present themselves if they haven’t already.
+You might have luck starting from the exploited data/access layer and working backward.
+It’s likely that clues will present themselves if they haven’t already.

 Ideally, there will be no next time, but in a world where you’re in an arms race with state-sponsored hackers going after high-value targets with extreme tenacity, you never know.
-Use this experience as an opportunity to herald a wake-up call for organization and implement a security-centric approach to development.
+Use this experience as an opportunity to herald a wake-up call for your organization and implement a security-centric approach to development.

 Here are a few key questions to ask yourself at this point:

 Once the main exploit is patched, it’s time to look over your entire codebase with an eye for security.
 If a flaw exists in one place, it’s likely to exist in other places.
 There are resources and tools out there that will help you do a security audit.

 Doing an audit once isn’t enough.
 You will need to also have a more developer-centric security model in mind.